 The Ultimate Local SEO Cheat Sheet for Small Businesses

 Are you looking to get more online traffic and customers?
-If so, then follow these 10 easy steps to rank higher online for increased search results, traffic and new customers.
+If so, then follow these 10 easy steps to rank higher online for increased search results, traffic, and new customers.
 This is our Local SEO Cheat Sheet for Small Business owners!

 Before reading, find out your SEO Score by using this FREE SEO Tool.